opencog/link-grammar/link-grammar/dict-atomese/README.md

 Private Mode
 ------------
-In **private mode**, the system creates and maintains it's own private AtomSpace, and relies on being able to access a `StorageNode` from which appropriate language data can be fetched.
+In **private mode**, the system creates and maintains its own private AtomSpace, and relies on being able to access a `StorageNode` from which appropriate language data can be fetched.
 This `StorageNode` must be configured in the `storage.dict` file.
 This `StorageNode` can